-Cost to the participants should be based on costs to put on the training.
-There are fixed expenses; such as cost of the meeting place such as lunch per person, additional meals and refreshments may be incorporated into the cost, but you are not required to provide meals if there are facilities near the training site.
+Cost to the participants should be based on what it actually costs to put on the training.
+There are fixed expenses, such as cost of the meeting place and there are per person expenses, such as lunch.
+Meals and refreshments may be incorporated into the cost, but you are not required to provide meals if there are facilities near the training site.
 The following are examples of fixed and per person costs:

-Fixed Costs Per Person Costs
+Fixed Costs

-Facility charges Materials for individuals
+Facility charges

-Speaker fees (honoraria) Copying (handouts)
+Speaker fees (honoraria)

-Speaker expenses (lodging, mileage, etc.) Meals & Refreshments
+Speaker expenses (lodging, mileage, etc.)

+Per Person Costs

+Materials for individuals

+Copying (handouts)

+Meals & Refreshments

 Fee to County 76 - \$5 (badge, folders, etc.)

 If you are on a tight time schedule, you may want to offer a box lunch.
-If you are providing a meal, remember many MGs like to be offered the choice of meal and some may be vegetarian and provide bottled water.
+If you are providing a meal, remember that many MGs like to be offered the choice of a vegetarian meal and the choice of bottled water.
 The host county is responsible for paying all costs from its collected charges.
-The number the facility will accommodate, or the size of your lunch facility will determine the maximum number you can train.
+The number the facility will accommodate or the size of your lunch facility will determine the maximum number you can train.

-It is imperative the host committee work closely with a staff member in the host county office who is knowledgeable about Arkansas Cooperative Extension Service financial guidelines which are contained in a handbook, Financial Guidelines for 4-H and Master Gardeners, on the U of A website.
-To access the financial guidelines, search the uada.edu website: Financial Guidelines for 4-H and Master Gardener Groups or go to Financial Guidelines for 4-H & Master Gardener Groups.
-Registrations are sent to the County Extension Office where they are opened by two (or more) committee members and/or office personnel.
-Each registration needs to be receipted and money deposited in the county depository account each day.
-All expenses are paid from this fund after invoices for all expenses are received from the committee chairman.
+It is imperative that the host committee work closely with a staff member in the host county office who is knowledgeable about Arkansas Cooperative Extension Service financial guidelines which are contained in a handbook, Financial Guidelines for 4-H and Master Gardeners, on the U of A website.
+To access the financial guidelines, search the uaex.edu website: Financial Guidelines for 4-H and Master Gardener Groups or go to Financial Guidelines for 4-H & Master Gardener Groups.